 - There have been growing expectations around significant improvement in the customer satisfaction measures such as CSAT, CES, and NPS.

 - There has been a constant push from the shareholders and senior executives to significantly reduce the operational cost by enabling Digital as a self-service channel and reducing the % of call volume going to IVRs and Call Centers.

-- The cost of acquisition and retention has been consistently going upwards YOY, and it’s becoming extremely difficult for the large enterprises to meet their LTV targets for the SMB and Commercial Segments, and take proactive actions to meet their growth and profitability numbers.
+- The cost of acquisition and retention has been consistently going upwards YOY, and it’s becoming extremely difficult for large enterprises to meet their LTV targets for the SMB and Commercial Segments, and take proactive actions to meet their growth and profitability numbers.

 How long does it take to execute a DCX program for a global decentralized organization?

-In last 5 years, almost 95% of the DCX programs we executed lasted for minimum 2 years.
+In the last 5 years, almost 95% of the DCX programs we executed lasted for a minimum of 2 years.
 Most of these programs were initiated by the enterprise Marketing and Digital Operations team with an immediate desire to reduce the operational cost, and improve the CSAT measures in comparison to the industry benchmarks.

-What kind of initiatives and projects can be a good entry point in to a DCX journey?
+What kind of initiatives and projects can be a good entry point into a DCX journey?

-- Voice of Customer (VoC) Analysis leveraging Call Center, Reviews and Surveys data
+- Voice of Customer (VoC) Analysis leveraging Call Center, Reviews, and Surveys data

-- Driver Analysis around satisfaction scores (CSAT, NPS etc.)
+- Driver Analysis around satisfaction scores (CSAT, NPS, etc.)

 - Identification of key factors which are becoming the show-stoppers in enabling Digital as a preferred self-service channel among existing audience segments.